 Historically disadvantaged South Africans

 The Mining Charter requires that 40% of specialised functions be filled by HDSAs.
 Our operations made progress in achieving this goal, especially at management level.

 Pan African Resources strives to ensure it has a workforce that is representative of the South African demographics.

 Our primary procurement objective is to control costs, initiate savings and manage inventory across operations through centralised sourcing.
 In addition, we are committed to increasing spend from black-owned and black women-owned businesses.
 We are always looking to uplift the communities where we operate through proactive projects and strategic sourcing.

 The table below shows the allocation of procurement spend according to the Mining Charter targets for the group’s gold and platinum operations.

-Pan African Resources’ procurement governance process ensures maximum efficiency and ethical conduct when procuring goods and services within operations.
+Pan African Resources’ procurement governance process strives to ensure maximum efficiency and ethical conduct when procuring goods and services within operations.
 A group procurement policy is in place, and relevant employees at each operation are trained in its procedures and practices.
-The tender process is governed by a tender committee at each operation to ensure Pan African Resources and its operations comply fully with all relevant regulation, including the UK Bribery Act 2010.
-Monthly procurement reports are sent to the corporate office for oversight.
+Tender processes are governed by a tender committee at each operation to ensure Pan African Resources and its operations comply fully with all relevant regulations, including the UK Bribery Act 2010.

 The group’s procurement process is decentralised to operations, however, high-value contracts and the procurement of goods and services common to all operations are negotiated and/or overseen by head office.